neektza/nikicajokic.me/_posts/2014-07-23-eventmachine_internals_and_the_reactor_pattern.md

   end
 {% endhighlight %}

-The ```heartbeat``` method checks for inactivity and if it deduces that the selectable is inactive it schedules it for closing.
+The ```heartbeat``` method checks for inactivity and if it deduces that the selectable is inactive, it schedules it for closing.

 #### The Threadpool

 The last thing of interest is the Threadpool.
-Basically a combination of a queue of tasks, ie. callable objects (blocks) and a pool of Threads that are used to perform those tasks.
+Basically, a combination of a queue of tasks, ie. callable objects (blocks) and a pool of Threads that are used to perform those tasks.
 As we mentioned in the previous post, the threadpool is used to handle blocking IO.
 Whenever we need to perform a blocking IO call, we do it in a separate Thread.
 EM's threadpool abstracts this away.
 We only need to ```defer``` the callable object and EM will take care of it when it can.

 Let's see the implementation of this mechanism...